Rotem-Aizenberg/DBS_Analyzer/README.md

 # Installation
-1. Download the zip file.
+1. Download the zip file from [here](https://drive.google.com/file/d/1rHftigITim34jnYWJUypRgew3gp7wGlK/view?usp=sharing).
 2. Extract the contents of the ZIP folder (named "**dist**") to your preferred location on your computer.
 3. Right-click the file named **"DBS_Data_Analyzer_ver_X"** (currently version 2) and select **Create Shortcut** from the context menu.
 4. Move the shortcut to a convenient location on your computer.